Debugging the Smart Home

 fdb5124102e3a37.png

-According to both error messages, you should then check whether your Action reports state isPaused with the correct value.
+According to both error messages, you should then check whether your integration reports state isPaused with the correct value.

 Identify the root cause of the error